 Teenagers and Young People

-We aim to offer services which are ‘teenage-friendly’.
+We want to ensure young people are comfortable when visiting us.
 In summary, this means that:

 Teenagers are welcome to see a Doctor on their own if they wish and are aged 12-16.
 We would however advise them to come with an adult where possible.